abstractlyZach/kak_plugins/README.md

 Zach's plugins for the [Kakoune](http://kakoune.org/) text editor.

 ## Installation
 I recommend using [pipx](https://pipxproject.github.io/pipx/installation/) for installation.
-It allows you to install python packages on your machine in separate virtual environments without having to manage the virtual environments yourself.
-Feel free to use `pip` if you prefer that.
+It allows you to install python packages on your machine in separate virtual environments without having to manage the virtual environments yourself. `pip` also works if you prefer that.
 ```
 pipx install kak_plugins
 ```